donghyunSon8190/5gc/src/lte/doc/source/lte-profiling.rst

 Perl script
 ~~~~~~~~~~~

 To simplify the process of running the profiling script for a wide range of values and collecting its timing data, a simple Perl script to automate the complete process is provided.
-It is placed in ``src/lte/test/lte-test-run-time.pl`` for *lena-profiling* and in ``src/lte/epc-test-run-time.pl`` for *lena-simple-epc*.
-It simply runs a batch of simulations with a range of parameters and stores the timing results in a CSV file called *lteTimes.csv* and *epcTimes.csv* respectively.
+It is placed in ``src/lte/test/lte-test-run-time.pl`` for *lena-profiling* and in ``src/lte/ngc-test-run-time.pl`` for *lena-simple-ngc*.
+It simply runs a batch of simulations with a range of parameters and stores the timing results in a CSV file called *lteTimes.csv* and *ngcTimes.csv* respectively.
 The range of values each parameter sweeps can be modified editing the corresponding script.

 Requirements
 ------------